-This standard is applicable for all smallholders in Indonesia, India, Thailand and Vietnam who own or manage individual units of plantations, woodlots, orchards, or agro-forestry in block, linear or strip form that are less than 20 hectares in size.
-It includes boundary trees or small groups of trees.
-This standard is for rough wood, and Non-Timber Forest Products (NTFP) as listed in FSC-STD-40-004a V2-1.
-This includes latex rubber, seeds, fruits, nuts, honey and other edible products, resins and oils, rattan, bamboo and other products.
+This standard is for rough wood, and Non-Timber Forest Products (NTFPs) from plantations as listed in FSC-STD-40-004a V2-1.
+NTFPs include latex rubber, seeds, fruits, nuts, honey and other edible products, resins and oils, rattan, bamboo and other products from smallholder's plantations.
 NTFP-specific indicators are developed in the following FSC Criteria - 1.3, 5.2, 6.1, 6.6, 7.1, 7.2, 8.5 and 10.7.

-Organizations including NTFPs in their certification scope shall conform with all the indicators in this standard and the applicable requirements of the respective national forest stewardship standard.
-Where specific NTFP indicators exist (marked as e.g. "NTFP 3.5.1"), The Organizations above shall conform with them in addition.
+Smallholders or groups of smallholders including NTFPs in their certification scope shall conform with all the indicators in this standard and the applicable requirements of the respective national forest stewardship standard.
+Where specific NTFP indicators exist, the smallholders shall conform with them in addition.